jons/life/README.md

 zero on the left towards the right.

-program read order is clockwise, starting at "top dead center" for the row that the reader is currently on, spiraling outward to each successive ring of cells (bits).
+program read order is clockwise, starting at "top dead center" for the row that the reader is currently on, spiraling outward to each successive ring of cells. each cell is one bit. instruction words are one byte.

 in this illustration and in the rest of this document the current cell is referred to as _x_: